cagla-su/Linux-Gaming-Guide/README.md

 ```
 ### 2- Desktop Shortcut Method
 - Create a **.desktop** file on your desktop and follow the next step.
-- I'm going to show you an example content to run **Prism Launcher** via dedicated GPU.
+- I am going to show you an example content to run **Prism Launcher** via dedicated GPU.
 The line you should pay attention to is the line that starts with `Exec`:
 ```
 [Desktop Entry]
 Version=1.0